 In addition, those recumbents that are near to the ground can be harder to get out of.
 Which is another concern, especially if you have knee or back problems.

-If I could have my choice, I’d recommend the SUN EZ-1 Recumbent.
-It isn’t sold online.
-But for a bare-bones recumbent bike that will go the distance, it is a hard one to beat.
+Please meet the True Quest Recumbent.
+For a bare-bones recumbent bike that will go the distance, it is a hard one to beat.
 Granted, it’s a little heavy.
-But I’ve used it to get a lot of people riding, and at it’s price point, it is a great way to go.
+But I’ve used this style of recumbent to get a lot of people riding, and at its price point, it is a great way to go.